logzio/logzio-okta/README.md

 Give your logs some time to get from your system to ours, and then open [Kibana](https://app.logz.io/#/dashboard/kibana).

 ## Versions

+0.1.1:
+* Added 'tenant_name' field to the logs

 0.1.0:
 * Sending logs from multiple Okta tenants